umiami-web-design/practice-set-09/README.md

 - **Track your questions.** If there's something you are unsure of, make a note to yourself in a notebook or using comments in your code.
 We can address these in class.

 - **Be patient.** If you run into a difficult task, try working through the problem.
 It is okay to take your time.
 Refer to your notes or book.
 (Be careful about random sources on the Internet; they may give you bad information.)

-### Solution

-A solution (plus a copy of these files for future practice) for this exercise will be posted by Monday, Oct.
-19.